Sextortion. One of several threats to our children. Parents, we should be aware of the danger and talk with our children.

 Sextortion is “extortion in which a perpetrator threatens to expose sexually compromising information (such as sexually explicit private images or videos of the victim) unless the victim meets certain demands.”[i]
 They may demand additional sexual content, sexual activity, or money.
 Victims often know their extorters.
 A current or former boyfriend or girlfriend may have an image the victim sent to them confidentially believing their interaction was personal and private.
 Then the offender uses the content against them.

-I attended a webinar last week with 500 other people, a record-breaking turnout for Survive and Thrive Advocacy Center, the organization who sponsored the event.
+Both boys and girls can be targeted for sextortion, a form of blackmail.
+They are targeted in person by people they know and online.
+What Parents Need to Know About Sextortion #sextortion #socialmedia #parenting Share on XI attended a webinar last week with 500 other people, a record-breaking turnout for Survive and Thrive Advocacy Center, the organization that sponsored the event.
 The webinar covered social media, substance abuse, and gaming.
-Specifically, the speaker showed how these connect to sextortion and human trafficking.
-The number of people in attendance signaled to me how important this information has become and how anxious we are to figure out how to help the next generation.
+Specifically, the speaker showed how these issues connect to sextortion and human trafficking.
+The number of people in attendance signaled to me how important this information has become and how driven we are to figure out how to help the next generation.

 Social Media

 Social media has been a topic in the news recently because the US Surgeon General called for warning labels on social media platforms “to alert users that the platforms can harm children’s mental health.”[ii]
-Whether or not we agree with the Surgeon General’s request, I think most parents want to protect their children from any type of harm.
+Whether or not we agree with the Surgeon General’s request, most parents want to protect their children from any type of harm.
 To that end, our children should understand the down side to social media—mental health issues, bullying, brain development problems, and potential exposure to predators who will attempt to lure them into trafficking or sextortion.

-We tend to believe that only at-risk youth will be lured into sextortion or trafficking.
-At-risk includes youth who live in poverty or whose parents are divorced or are part of the lgbtqia2s+ community, along with a host of other situations.
+We tend to believe only at-risk youth will be lured into sextortion or trafficking.
+At-risk includes youth who live in poverty or whose parents are divorced or are part of the LGBTQIA2S+ community, along with a host of other situations.
 However, there’s a difference between at-risk youth and those who have a vulnerability.

 Safety Measures

-• Talk about healthy relationships and how to spot healthy versus unhealthy interactions.
+- Talk about healthy relationships and how to spot healthy versus unhealthy interactions.

-• Educate yourself on the latest social media apps and games.
+- Educate yourself on the latest social media apps and games.
 Before your child installs a new app or gets a new game, ask them about it.
 Try it out yourself.

-• Use filters and parental controls.
+- Use filters and parental controls.
 Enable “installing apps” restrictions on their phones.

-• Monitor online activity.
+- Monitor online activity.

-• “Remind them that sextortion is a crime, it is not their fault and you are here to help them.”[iii]
+- “Remind them that sextortion is a crime, it is not their fault and you are here to help them.”[iii]

 If your organization, church, or homeschool group needs a speaker, check out the speaking page at Hopeful Mom and send me an email.